4 Workplace Wellness Tips for Small Business

 2. It starts with your workspace

 Where you work matters.
 Our workspace is often where we spend the majority of our waking hours, which means it can have a big influence on both our mental and physical health.
 Good news, small changes can have a big impact.
 Research has shown that sitting at a desk for too long is incredibly detrimental to our health.
 Try standing meetings, or use reminders to take a walk break.
 If poor air quality or low light are an issue, it may be as simple as a lamp, air filter, or diffuser.
 Check whether your workspace has secure bike storage if you'd like to encourage alternate transportation.
-Revamp your lounge or break space to encourage your team to take a mental break throughout and make connections with one another.
+Revamp your lounge or break space to encourage your team to take a mental break throughout the day and make connections with one another.
 Implement a healthy snacks only rule for shared food if you’re trying to encourage healthier eating.

 3. Communicate & write it down

 For any new wellness activity or initiative, small or large, you’ll need to communicate it to your team.
 Get them involved and engaged in the process.
 Put up affirmations or reminders in the office of what your goals are.
 Create a team board, online or in the office, that is your place for all things wellness.
 Even if it’s just you in your business, writing down your wellness goals will help keep you accountable.